stelzinga/MF/MGT_80.Tools.md

 - performer is a Staff or a Group.
 - beneficiary is an Activity or the Venture.

-If there is no performer i.e., {:beneficiary} then performer defaults to the Group associated to the Acvitity benefitting the Objective.
-Similarly, if there is no Beneficiary i.e. {performer:} then the beneficiary defaults to the Activity linked to the Staff or Group performing the Objective.
+If no performer is mentioned i.e., {:beneficiary} then the Group associated to the Acvitity benefitting the Objective should be interpreted.
+Similarly, if there is no Beneficiary i.e., {performer:} then the beneficiary should be read as the Activity linked to the Staff or Group performing the Objective.
 If neither is explicilty provided i.e., {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry}.
 Note that if Status indicator is ~ and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.

 Owner Indicator is optional in which case it can be written as {} or omitted altogether.